 Investing in a WordPress theme is a big decision.

-This is how your site is going to look and feel to your customers for the next few months or years.
+This is how your site is going to look and feel to your customers for the next few years.

 But if you get it right you can enter the world of high-traffic, high converting and highly successful blogs out there.